jeking3/thrift/lib/cpp/README.md

 The PRNG seed is key to the application security.
 This method should be overridden if it's not strong enough for you.

+## RabbitMQ Support Restrictions

+The current implementation of RabbitMQ transport has significant restrictions since it is a prototype implementation.
+Until now all thrift transports have been peer to peer.
+With the introduction of a message bus transport it is possible to have N:1 or N:N connectivity over the same transport.
+To route RPC replies to the correct location each request must come with a "reply-to" that indicates the reply queue to send the RPC reply to.

+The thrift transport layer has no way to carry this through the request and back to the response, therefore the following restrictions are in place until this is resolved:

+- Only use a "simple" server (one thread).
+There can only be one request outstanding at a time because the transport has to keep track of the reply-to address for the current request.
+- Do not use "oneway" calls.
+This will confuse the prototype implementation and you will get an exception on the next request.

 # Breaking Changes

 ## 0.11.0